Rules of Thumb: Copyright Made Simple for Classroom Instructors

 This is the first thing judges look at in copyright lawsuits.
 You should not share and copy material in a way that deprives the author or revenue or profit.
 So, if you want to share one or two pages from a textbook with your class, that’s fine.
-But if you copy the whole 400 page textbook worth $300, and share with your class a PDF file of that book for free, you’re looking at a very difficult defense for fair-use.
+But if you copy the whole 400-page textbook worth $300, and share it with your class as a PDF file for free, you’re looking at a very difficult defense for fair-use.

 The Creative Commons Licensing Scheme

-The Creative Commons is a universalized set of licenses used across the internet that authors and creators can use to allow limited kinds of uses to the public domain while preserving the rest of their copyright.
+The Creative Commons is a universal set of licenses utilized across the internet that authors and creators can use to allow limited kinds of uses to the public domain while preserving the rest of their copyright.